 - This real-time search is valid:

 Use the WHERE clause to filter by any of the supported dimensions.

-The WHERE clause cannot filter by
+<stats-func> syntax, the WHERE clause cannot filter by

 metric_name.
 Filtering by

 <stats-func-value> syntax, the WHERE clause must filter by